WP Site Display Issue

 Matt, if you are happy with all of this, then Scott, I think you should go ahead and respond to Stephen with something along the above lines.
 Hopefully only a small amount of reconfiguration will be required to restore his site to its previous appearance.

-#6 Updated by Matt Gold almost 4 years ago
+#6 Updated by Matt Gold over 6 years ago

 Thanks, Boone.
 I do think this involves dev work, too, as we may want to ask the team for help.
 I would suggest that we assign to Daniel or Christian as a first step